lhtex/SendMessageToSerialCsharp/README.md

 # Project1-Teste

-Formulário escrito em C# no Windows para enviar uma menssagem para a Serial.
+Form written in C# on Windows to send a message to Serial.

-O Objetivo é que o Arduino ou Esp32 leia a saída da Serial e imprima a informação em um LCD.
+The goal is for the Arduino or Esp32 to read the output of the serial and print the information on an LCD.